openjdk/jextract/doc/GUIDE.md

 | `--version`                                                  | print version information and exit |

 Jextract accepts one or more header files.
-When multiple header files are specified, --header-class-name option is mandatory.
-Header files can be specified in two different ways.
+When multiple header files are specified, the `--header-class-name` option is mandatory.
+Header files can be specified in two different ways:

    1. simple header file name like "foo.h" or header file path like "bar/foo.h"